-Ideally, we generate matchings from all 2^M subsets of repeaters, which is exponential to our problem size.
-Clearly, that is not acceptable and, thus, we propose solving our matching problem with all repeaters being active.
+Ideally, we generate matchings from all 2^{M} subsets of repeaters, which is exponential to our problem size.
+Clearly that is not acceptable, and thus we propose to solve our matching problem with all repeaters being active.
 We label this approach as the Hungarian algorithm with effective-weight.

-6.3 Stable Matching
+C. Stable Matching

 As the third heuristics, we describe the stable marriage problem [31], [32], [33], which is the quest of finding stable matchings between N men and N women.
 Each person ranks all members of the opposite sex in strict order of preference.
-Given a maximal matching X that "marries" off each woman to each man, we denote $p_X(m)$ to be the woman that is married to man m and $p_X(w)$ to be the man that is married to woman w.
+Given a maximal matching X that "marries" off each woman to each man, we denote $p_X(m)$ to be the woman that is married to man m, and $p_X(w)$ to be the man that is married to woman w.
 A man m and a woman w are said to block the matching X if m prefers w over $p_X(m)$ and w prefers m over $p_X(w)$.
-The existence of a blocking pair (m, w) represents a situation in real life in which the pair would run off with each other, breaking matching X. Thus, a stable matching is a matching without such a blocking pair or, otherwise, it is an unstable matching.
-We illustrate an instance of the stable marriage problem and its set of solutions in Table 1.
-For instance, man 1 prefers woman 2 over woman 1, over woman 4, and over woman 3.
-This particular example has three stable matchings, denoted as $X_0, X_1, \text{ and } X_2.$
+The existence of a blocking pair (m, w) represents a situation in real life in which the pair would run off with each other, breaking matching X. Thus, a stable matching is a matching without such a blocking pair, or otherwise it is an unstable matching.
+We illustrate an instance of the stable marriage problem and its set of solutions in Table I. For instance, man 1 prefers woman 2 over woman 1, over woman 4, and over woman 3.
+This particular example has 3 stable matchings, denoted as X_0, X_1 and X_2 .